haiku/haiku/docs/develop/servers/app_server/AppServer.rst

 GET_SCREEN_MODE
 ---------------

-Received from the OpenBeOS Input Server when requesting the current screen settings via synchronous PortLink messaging.
+Received from the Haiku Input Server when requesting the current screen settings via synchronous PortLink messaging.
 This is a temporary solution which will be deprecated as soon as the BScreen class is complete.